Hritikraj8804/KodeKloud_Engineer/Jenkins_2/4_Jenkins_Database_Backup_Job.md

 3. The dump should be named in `db_$(date +%F).sql` format, where `date +%F` is the current date.
 4. Copy the `db_$(date +%F).sql` dump to the `Backup Server` under location `/home/clint/db_backups`.
 5. Further, schedule this job to run periodically at `*/10 * * * *` (please use this exact schedule format).

+`Note:`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
+In this case please make sure to refresh the UI page.
+2. Please make sure to define you cron expression like this `*/10 * * * *` (this is just an example to run job every 10 minutes).
+3. For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
+You may also consider using a screen recording software such as [loom.com](http://loom.com/) to record and share your work.